100 Fun Things to Do in Chicago

 jazz band on stage| ©robert.fr.22

-Every year the Chicago Jazz Festival is held, featuring local, national and international artists.
-This is an activity that usually takes place annually around Labor Day.
-In addition, the festival lasts between 8 and 9 days.
+Every year, the Chicago Jazz Festival is held, featuring local, national, and international artists.
+This is an event that usually takes place annually around Labor Day.
+The festival lasts between 8 and 9 days.

-The jazz concerts are held at different venues in the city and tickets are free.
-Some of the venues where there are usually live performances are The South Side Jazz Coalition, Constellation, Sleeping Village, Hungry Brain, Live the Spirit Residency and The Birdhouse Inc. However, check the full schedule before you travel.
+Jazz concerts are held at various locations throughout the city, and admission is free.
+Some of the venues that typically host live performances include The South Side Jazz Coalition, Constellation, Sleeping Village, Hungry Brain, Live the Spirit Residency, and The Birdhouse Inc. However, be sure to check the complete schedule before traveling.

 Cocktails and other drinks await you at Chicago's fabulous rooftop bars.
-I start by talking about Z Bar, but not because it is the best or the worst, because I really like the three options I recommend here.
-The Z Bar is very striking at first glance, so for photos or selfies of the city it is a spectacular place.
-There you have high quality food and drinks.
+I'll start with Z Bar, but not because it's the best or worst, as I really like all three options I recommend here.
+Z Bar is very eye-catching at first glance, so it's a spectacular place for photos or selfies of the city.
+There you'll find high-quality food and drinks.

-Another rooftop bar you should definitely check out is the Cerise Rooftop, which offers live music with excellent local DJs and is also close to your room if you decide to stay at the Virgin Hotels in Chicago.
+Another rooftop bar you absolutely must visit is Cerise Rooftop, which offers live music with excellent local DJs and is also close to your room if you decide to stay at Virgin Hotels Chicago.

-Finally, I recommend Tony's Rooftops Bar, where you can have a delicious meal with wine and high-quality cocktails.
-Interestingly, this bar is named after Time Out founder Tony Elliott and features vintage Time Out London rooftops, as well as elegant wooden beams and twinkling lights that decorate the place nicely.
+Finally, I recommend Tony's Rooftops Bar, where you can enjoy a delicious meal with high-quality wine and cocktails.
+Interestingly, this bar is named after the founder of Time Out, Tony Elliott, and features old covers of Time Out London, as well as elegant wooden beams and twinkling lights that decorate the place beautifully.

 The Ernest Hemingway Birthplace Museum is located in Oak Park, west of Chicago.
 Ernest Hemingway was born on the second floor of this house and is one of the leading writers and novelists of the 20th century.
-The architecture of the house is in the Queen Anne style, so it is a popular site for tourists and students because of its architectural significance.
+The architecture of the house is Queen Anne style, so it is a popular site for tourists and students due to its architectural significance.

-The house was built in 1890 and was the first to have electricity in Oak Park.
-If you enter the museum, you can admire both the interior design of the period and the antique furniture.
-And, of course, in this house you'll hear stories of this amazing American writer, who lived there in his youth.
+The house was built in 1890 and was the first in Oak Park to have electricity.
+If you enter the museum, you can admire both the period interior design and the antique furniture.
+And, of course, in this house you will hear stories about this incredible American writer, who lived there in his youth.

 61. Explore the DuSable Museum of African American History

-The DuSable Museum of African American History honors African American figures who left their mark on the country.
-You'll also see stories about Africans who came to the United States during the slavery era.
+The DuSable Museum of African American History pays tribute to African American figures who left their mark on the country.
+You will also see stories about Africans who came to the United States during the era of slavery.

-Likewise, there you will find antique furniture that was and still is important to the history of African-American culture.
-And among its collections is a Charles C. Dawson watercolor painting.
-You'll even find a George Washington Carver painting in a laboratory.
+Similarly, you will find antique furniture that was and still is important to the history of African American culture.
+Among its collections is a watercolor painting by Charles C. Dawson.
+You will even find a painting of George Washington Carver in a laboratory.

 yellow boat on the lake| ©Aaron Burden